Home ยป Recipe ยป Desserts ยป Southern Toasted Pecan Chewies

 Instructions

-- Add flour and baking powder to butter and sugar and mix until there are no white streaks left of flour left.
+• Add flour, baking powder, and pecans to the butter and sugar and mix until there are no white streaks left of flour left.
 Make sure and scrape the sides of the bowl often.